Katy Garbi: 2000–2001: To Kati, Anna Vissi and Ti Theloune Ta Matia Sou

 In 2000, Garbi released her eleventh studio album titled To Kati (That something), a double CD with her greatest hits by Phoebus, but it also included seven new songs, four of which became singles, including a duet with fellow singer Natassa Theodoridou in the song "Epitelous", awarded Best Duet/Collaboration at the Pop Corn Music Awards of 2000.
-To Kati was certified 4× platinum, and remains one of the best selling albums of the 2000s.
+To Kati was certified four times platinum, and remains one of the best selling albums of the 2000s.
 In the same year, the Greek faction of the Eurovision OGAE submitted "To Kati" to the international OGAE Song Contest.
 In representing all of Greece with the song, Katy took 5th place with 103 points, behind Sweden, Italy, Turkey and Spain.

 After the success of To Kati, Garbi partnered up with fellow Greek singer and friend Anna Vissi for a duet titled "Kalitera I Dio Mas" on Vissi's album Kravgi.
 The song was a massive radio success, with two music videos being made; Version A and Version B, fun videos that saw Garbi and Vissi lightheartedly playing around as friends.For the winter season of 2000–2001, Garbi appeared with Anna Vissi and boyband One at Club Fever.

-On December 15, 2000, Garbi released the maxi single "Ti Theloune Ta Matia Sou" which was certified platinum.
+On December 2000, Garbi released the maxi single "Ti Theloune Ta Matia Sou" which was certified platinum.
 "Ti Theloune Ta Matia Sou" featured three new songs and two remixes of the title track which was a collaboration with the popular Greek pop rock band Exis.
 Kostas Tournas wrote one of the B-side tracks called "Kane To Logariasmo".